 What does the new law demand of landlords?

-As passed, the Fair Chance for Housing Act limits how much a landlord may consider.
+As passed, the Fair Chance for Housing Act limits what a landlord may consider.
 Sex offender registry checks remain permissible, and federal law or state requirements for vetting still surpass this law.
 However, landlords must abide by a lookback period.
-You may only consider misdemeanors that are three years old at the most.
-You may not consider any felony convictions older than five years.
+They may only consider misdemeanors that are a maximum of three years old but cannot take into account any felony convictions older than five years.

 If you deny someone housing based on their report, you must issue a written statement explaining why you made the decision.
 You must have a legitimate business reason to deny someone based on their criminal record.
 Owner-occupied properties housing two or more families remain exempt from these requirements.
 The law goes into effect January 1, 2025.